aflin/rampart/docs/source/sql4.rst

     is the data type assigned to the column, defined as a string.
 TYPE might contain “char”, “varchar”, “integer”, “indirect”, and so on.

-INDEX
+SIZE
+    is the size of the column.
+If defined as ``CHAR(16)`` then the size would be 16.

+ORDINAL_POSITION
+    The position of this column in the table.

+IDX
     is the name of an index created on this column.
-(This field is reserved for use in future versions of Texis.
-As it is not currently being used, one should not be surprised if the INDEX field is empty.)
+(This field is reserved for use in future versions of Texis.)

-NONNULL
+NULLABLE
-    indicates whether NULL fields should be disallowed.
-(This field is reserved for use in future versions of Texis.
-As it is not currently being used, one should not be surprised if the INDEX field is empty.)
+    indicates whether NULL fields should be allowed.
+(This field is reserved for use in future versions of Texis.)

+SQLTYPE

+PRECIS

+LENGTH

+SCALE

+RADIX

 REMARK
     is reserved for any user comment about the column.